Key Bushing Tool

-This tool is essential in dealing with keys that are tight, sluggish or stuck as well as loose, wobbly, sloppy and worn.
-It is a tightener and an easer.
+This tool is essential in dealing with keys that are tight.
+It is an easer NOT a tightener.
 We find that this tool is a must have for any technician.

 How do I know which tool I need, an awl or a key bushing tool?